-Terms & Conditions Maximum length of stay is 1 week Please note that all vehicles must be self contained (shower & toilet) Please maintain a distance of at least 3 meters between vehicles Please do not dump any grey or black water on the showgrounds - There is a dump point located near the Railway Station Please keep your pet on a leash at all times Please clean up after your pet Please keep receipts visible at all times (on the dashboard of your vehicle) Please leave the site in the same condition in which you found it - “leave no Trace”
+Terms & Conditions Maximum length of stay is 1 week Please note that all vehicles must be self contained (shower & toilet) Please maintain a distance of at least 3 meters between vehicles Please do not dump any grey or black water on the showgrounds - There is a The dump point and water facility is located on Railway Terrace, Murray Bridge.
+Please keep your pet on a leash at all times Please clean up after your pet Please keep receipts visible at all times (on the dashboard of your vehicle) Please leave the site in the same condition in which you found it - “leave no Trace”.

-Wayne and Kylie and Troy & Mishelle welcome you to the Murray Bridge Tourist Park.
+Wayne and Kylie and our friendly staff welcome you to the Murray Bridge Tourist Park.